WGLab/doc-ANNOVAR/user-guide/filter.md

 ```

 In comparison, it would take 22 minutes in tabix, not to mention the need to post-processing tabix results to filter for nucleotide-level matches.
 So it seems that ANNOVAR is >8X faster than tabix for this particular data set.
 Performance-wise, it is practical to use ANNOVAR in at least exome sequencing studies.

+## DANN annotations

+[DANN](http://bioinformatics.oxfordjournals.org/content/31/5/761) scores whole-genome variants by training a deep neural network (DNN).
+DNNs can capture non-linear relationships among features and are better suited than SVMs for problems with a large number of samples and features.
+It seems to perform much better than CADD and FATHMM (http://www.enlis.com/blog/2015/03/17/the-best-variant-prediction-method-that-no-one-is-using/).

+Users can use `-build hg19 -downdb dann .` to download this database with ANNOVAR index files.
+Note that this file is over 200GB and it may take a while to get it.

 ## COSMIC annotations